A Facet Enumeration Algorithm for Convex Polytopes: Abstract

 \section{Abstract}

-This paper proposes a novel and simple algorithm of facet enumeration for convex polytopes.
-The complexity of the algorithm is discussed.
+This paper proposes a novel and simple facet enumeration algorithm for convex polytopes.
 The algorithm is implemented in Matlab.
 Some simple polytopes with known H-representations and V-representations are used as the test examples.
-Numerical test shows the effectiveness and efficiency of the proposed algorithm.
-Due to the duality between the vertex enumeration problem and facet enumeration problem, we expect that this method can also be used to solve the vertex enumeration problem.
+The preliminary numerical test shows the effectiveness and efficiency of the proposed algorithm.
+Due to the duality between the vertex enumeration problem and facet enumeration problem, we expect that this method can also be used to solve the vertex enumeration problem. \keywords{Algorithm \and convex polytope \and facet enumeration.}